AlokSwaminathan/embsec2024-design-challenge/README.md

 If the firmware bundle is accepted by the bootloader, the `fw_update.py` tool will report it wrote all frames successfully.

+If the firmware bundle is rejected by the bootloader, the script will print out the error and quit.

 Additional firmwares can be updated by repeating steps 3 and 4, but only firmware versions higher than the one flashed to the board (or version 0) will be accepted.

 # Interacting with the Bootloader